 Before you budget for a live band, you must first decide what style of music you like.
-WeddingGazette.com and TheKnot.com provide suggestions and advice to help you make that decision.
+TheKnot.com[1] provides suggestions and advice to help you make that decision.
 Cover bands are the most common types of live bands hired for weddings since they often can play a range of familiar music.
 Other popular styles include jazz, swing, and big band.
 Karaoke bands, which allow wedding guests to control the microphone and sing along with the music, are also increasing in popularity.

 Typical costs: